 I’ve never been one to adhere to the precision-like smarminess of my father’s Bond films.

-In fact, I always found them super-hackneyed and sexist.
+In fact, I always found them super-cheesy and not all that funny.

 And even as a child, my suspension of disbelief didn’t extend that far.